jonegil/gui-with-gio/egg_timer/01_empty_window.md

 ---
 layout: default
-title: Chapter 1
+title: Chapter 1 - An empty window
 nav_order: 2
 parent: Egg timer
 has_children: false
 ---

-# Chapter 1 - The empty window
+# Chapter 1 - An empty window

 ## Goals
 The intention of this section is to create a blank canvas that we later can draw upon.